luispabon/superagent-retry-delay/README.md

   Extends the node version of [`visionmedia/superagent`][superagent]'s `Request`, adds a `.retry` method to add retrying logic to the request.
 Calling this will retry the request however many additional times you'd like after a specified delay in miliseconds.

-  It will retry on any error condition.
+  It will retry on any error condition, except for the list of response codes optionally supplied.

   v2 relies on superagent's internal retry mechanism for retrying, added on superagent 3.5.
 Use v1 otherwise.